will1410/1711training/staff-client/patrons.md

 ![Holds history](../.gitbook/assets/1711-010.holdshistory.jpg)

-Items that have not arrived say "Pending" Items that have been filled say "Fulfilled" Items that have been cancelled say "Cancelled" Items that are waiting say "Waiting"
+Items that have not arrived will say "Pending."
+Items that have been filled will say "Fulfilled."
+Items that have been canceled will say "Canceled."
+Items that are waiting will say "Waiting."

 ![Holds history columns and statuses](../.gitbook/assets/1711-020.holdshistory.jpg)